By Wendy Stoltz / Last Modified On January 15, 2023

 Notes

-- Old fashioned oats create a crisp and crunchy granola, quick cook oats tend to be too small to form good granola clusters.
+- Old-fashioned oats create crisp and crunchy granola; quick cook oats tend to be too small to form good granola clusters.

 - Don't leave out the oil.
 Oil helps the oats and pecans become golden brown in the oven.